v-cakoll/docs.it-it/docs/fsharp/language-reference/tuples.md

 ## <a name="remarks"></a>Note

-Ciascuna *elemento* nella sintassi precedente può essere qualsiasi espressione valida con F#.
+Ciascuna *elemento* nella sintassi precedente può essere qualsiasi F# espressione.

 ## <a name="examples"></a>Esempi